ShonTaware/OpenSource_Physical_Design/README.md

   Every Design is represented by equivalent cell design.
 All the standard cell designs are available in the Cell Library.
 A fully custom cell design that meets all rules can be added to the library.
 To begin with, a CMOS Inverter is designed in Magic Layout Tool and analysis is carried out using NGSPICE tool.

  ## CMOS Inverter Design using Magic
+  The inverter design is done using Magic Layout Tool.
+It takes the technology file as an input (`sky130A.tech` in this case).
+Magic tool provide a very easy to use interface to design various layers of the layout.
+It also has an in-built DRC check fetaure.
+  The snippet below shows a layout for CMOS Inverter with and without design rule violations.
  ## Create Standard Cell Layout and Extract SPICE Netlist
  ## Transient Analysis using NGSPICE